siqirua/tp/docs/UserGuide.md

 in [Wikipedia](https://en.wikipedia.org/wiki/Quartile).
 * If there is only valid score matching the criteria, skewness will be displayed as `NaN` because skewness for one data is meaningless.
-* It is allowed to have multiple stats keywords, but only allowed to have 0 or 1 tutorial group keyword and component name keyword.
+* Multiple stats keywords are allowed, but only 0 or 1 tutorial group keyword is allowed.

 Examples:
 * `compStats st/upperQuartile st/lowerQuartile c/Midterm` returns the upper and lower quartile of the